Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Kramatorsk railway station attack

 Initially, Russian state media and pro-Russian telegram channels claimed successful Russian airstrikes on a military transport target in Kramatorsk.
-However, after it became clear that the missiles had killed civilians, earlier reports were redacted, the Russian government also denied responsibility for the attack, and the Russian Ministry of Defence characterized it as a "Ukrainian hoax".
+However, after it became clear that the missiles had killed civilians, earlier reports were redacted; the Russian government also denied responsibility for the attack, and the Russian Ministry of Defence characterized it as a "Ukrainian hoax."
 The Russian Ministry of Defence later claimed that the missiles were launched by Ukrainian forces from the city of Dobropillia, southwest of Kramatorsk.
-Russian media also said that the serial number of the missile was in the same range as one used by Ukrainian forces, however, these claims were rapidly debunked.
+Russian media also said that the serial number of the missile was in the same range as one used by Ukrainian forces; however, these claims were rapidly debunked.
 A fake video clip with a mock BBC logo, attributing blame to the Ukrainian forces, circulated through pro-Russian telegram channels and Russian state television since 10 April.
 However, the BBC said that it has not produced any such video.
 The Russian Ministry of Defense claimed that their forces no longer use Tochka-U missiles.
-However, Amnesty International had published videos about use of Tochka-U missiles in other cities before Kramatorsk. investigators from the open-source Belarusian Hajun project had also published videos of several Russian trucks with Tochka missiles heading from Belarus to Ukraine with 'V' markings on 5 and 30 March.
+However, Amnesty International had published videos about the use of Tochka-U missiles in other cities before Kramatorsk. investigators from the open-source Belarusian Hajun project had also published videos of several Russian trucks with Tochka missiles heading from Belarus to Ukraine with 'V' markings on 5 and 30 March.
 The Institute for the Study of War assessed that the Russian 8th Guards Combined Arms Army, which is active in the Donbas area, is equipped with Tochka-U missiles.

-Michelle Bachelet, the United Nations High Commissioner for Human Rights, Dunja Mijatović, the Council of Europe Commissioner for Human Rights, Ukrainian President Volodymyr Zelenskyy, European Commission President Ursula von der Leyen, French Foreign Minister Jean-Yves Le Drian, British Defence Secretary Ben Wallace, United Nations Secretary-General António Guterres and Oleksandr Kamyshin, chairman of Ukrainian Railways described the event as "war crimes" and "a crime against humanity" by Russian forces.
+Michelle Bachelet, the United Nations High Commissioner for Human Rights; Dunja Mijatović; the Council of Europe Commissioner for Human Rights; Ukrainian President Volodymyr Zelenskyy; European Commission President Ursula von der Leyen; French Foreign Minister Jean-Yves Le Drian; British Defence Secretary Ben Wallace; United Nations Secretary-General António Guterres and Oleksandr Kamyshin, chairman of Ukrainian Railways, described the event as "war crimes" and "a crime against humanity" by Russian forces.
 The Security Service of Ukraine opened criminal proceedings under Article 438 of the Criminal Code.
 Royal United Services Institute analyst Justin Bronk said that Russia aimed to damage Ukrainian transport infrastructure to make it difficult for Ukrainian forces to move around Donbas.
-He also suggested that Russia opted for the Tochka-U missile type due to its use by the Ukrainian army, in order to "muddy the waters".
+He also suggested that Russia opted for the Tochka-U missile type due to its use by the Ukrainian army, in order to "muddy the waters."
 The Pentagon highlighted Russian responsibility for the attack, as well as the strategic importance of the railway junction.